Haven-Rau/Pokemon_Catching_Adventure/README.md

 # Python Front End

-### Choosing between a new game and conitnuing previous game
+### Choosing between a new game and continuing previous game

 The player is directed to choose between starting a new game or continuing where they left off: